-ISS for the Nobel Prize
+ISS for the Nobel Peace Prize

 Pretty cool, huh?
 We thought so.
 That’s why we began this campaign to recognize the International Space Station political partnership with a Nobel Peace Prize.
 International collaboration on this level and of this duration deserves recognition.
 Help us achieve it and let everyone know the amazing things politics can achieve in service of a worthy goal.